learn about the services offered by the SUS — Portuguese (Brazil)

 In addition, Brasil Sorridente is under constant construction on issues involving the fluoridation of public water supply in partnership with the Health Surveillance Secretariat (SVS).

-For the expansion of oral health services, the Ministry of Health invested R$ 1.5 billion in 2021, and it is expected to invest R$ 1.6 billion in 2022.
-These services are offered in Basic Health Units (UBS), Family Health Units (USF), Mobile Dental Units (UOM), Dental Specialty Centers (CEO) and hospitals.
+For the expansion of oral health services, the Federal Government invested R$ 1.5 billion in 2021, and it is expected to invest R$ 1.6 billion in 2022.
+These services are offered in Basic Health Units (UBS), Units of Family Health (USF), Mobile Dental Units (UOM), Dental Specialty Centers (CEO) and hospitals.

 Discover the oral care provided by SUS: